How to Calculate the Distance Between Two Cities in Excel (5 Methods)

 • R indicates the radius of the surface.

-Let’s create a LAMBDA function to calculate the distance between two cities by following the steps down.
+Let’s create a LAMBDA function to calculate the distance between two cities by following these steps:

 Create LAMBDA Function to Calculate Distance Between Two Cities

-• So, instead of doing this, we can create a customized formula using the LAMBDA function.
+• To simplify, create a customized formula using the LAMBDA function:

-• For this, go to the Formulas tab from the ribbon.
+• Go to the Formulas tab on the ribbon.

 • Under the Defined Names group, click on Name Manager.